 Official Records held at the Memorial include "History of Australian Women's Land Army, 27 July 1942–31 December 1945", AWM54 1025/4/1.
 This official record includes a history of the AWLA, ephemera, examples of recruitment leaflets, badges, forms, news clippings, photographic records of training, and the work women were performing, as well as details of pay and conditions.

-The Research Centre's collections include memoirs, private papers, photographs, original film footage, and filmed and recorded interviews of AWLA members.
-You can search for these on the Memorial's Collections Search database, using the Keyword phrase "land army".
+The Memorial's collections include memoirs, private papers, photographs, original film footage, and filmed and recorded interviews of AWLA members.
+You can search for these on the Memorial's Collections Search database, using the keyword phrase "land army".

 Land Army gazettes were produced by all states and provide an insight into social aspects of the service.
 They are available at the Memorial and various state libraries.
 They were usually published on a bimonthly basis and distributed to AWLA members.
 The gazettes often record the names of individual members and headquarters staff and were designed to bring together women in isolated regions and make them feel a part of the service.
 They include information on conditions of employment, uniform, camp news, and letters to the editor.